Elisabeth Vigée Le Brun. Self-Portrait, 1791. Oil on canvas. National Trust, Ickworth House, UK. Photo: Wikimedia Commons

 When we think of the French upper classes just before the French Revolution, what comes to mind are those impossible panniered gowns, powdered wigs, rouged cheeks, and ostrich feathers.
 Which is indeed what the aristocrats of the time were wearing, but the winds of change were already blowing, at least in fashion and social ideas.
 Thanks to Jean-Jacques Rousseau and other social thinkers, the need for less artifice in life started to penetrate the upper echelons of French society.
 Rousseau advocated being closer to nature and rearing one’s young in a different way than the cold turkey approach of keeping children in faraway nurseries and convents, and having newborns fed by country nursemaids.

 Elisabeth Vigée Le Brun.
-Julie Le Brun Looking in a Mirror (1785).
+Julie Le Brun Looking in a Mirror, 1785.
+Oil on canvas.
 Metropolitan Museum of Art.
 Photo: Wikimedia Commons

 Elisabeth Vigée Le Brun.
-Self-Portrait with Her Daughter (1786).
+Self-Portrait with Her Daughter, 1786.
+Oil on canvas.
 The Louvre.
 Photo: Wikimedia Commons

 Elisabeth Vigée Le Brun.
-Self-Portrait with Her Daughter (1789).
+Self-Portrait with Her Daughter, 1789.
+Oil on canvas.
 The Louvre.
 Photo: Wikimedia Commons

 Elisabeth Vigée Le Brun.
-Self-Portrait in a Straw Hat (after 1782).
+Self-Portrait in a Straw Hat, after 1782.
+Oil on canvas.
 National Gallery, London.
 Photo: Wikimedia Commons

 A few years earlier, Elisabeth’s social skills and outstanding talent earned her the highest level of patronage—she became a favorite portraitist of Marie Antoinette, the queen of France and wife of King Louis XVI.
 In an early portrait of Marie Antoinette, the artist portrayed her in full ancient régime regalia, conforming to the imagery style of the court:

 Elisabeth Vigée Le Brun.
-Marie Antoinette in Court Dress (1778).
+Marie Antoinette in Court Dress, 1778.
+Oil on canvas.
 Kunsthistorisches Museum, Vienna.
 Photo: Wikimedia Commons

 Elisabeth Vigée Le Brun.
-Marie Antoinette in a Muslin Dress (Marie Antoinette en Chemise ou en Gaulle) (before 1783).
+Marie Antoinette in a Muslin Dress/Marie Antoinette en Chemise ou en Gaulle, before 1783.
+Oil on canvas.
 Wolfsgarten Castle, Hessian House Foundation, Germany.
 Photo: Wikimedia Commons

 The original painting of Marie Antoinette in a Muslin Dress is housed in a German castle, but the Western public is probably more familiar with its copy in Washington, DC’s National Gallery.
 We know it was painted before 1783 because it was exhibited at the Paris Salon of that year, causing a great social stir.